FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 <!--more-->

-This post assumes you are a developer or have other technical experience.
-It also assumes you are somewhat familiar with OAuth and the terms used in the various RFCs.
+This post assumes you are a developer or have similar technical experience.
+It also assumes you are familiar with OAuth and the terms used in the various RFCs.
 If you’d like an introduction to OAuth and why you’d consider using it, [Wikipedia is a good place to start](https://en.wikipedia.org/wiki/OAuth).
 This post discusses proposed changes to OAuth that might affect you if you are using OAuth in your application or if you implement the OAuth specification.

 ## Why OAuth 2.1?